peerigon/alamid-view/README.md

 alamid-view
 ==========

-Encapsulates dom nodes as re-useable component
+Encapsulates dom nodes as a re-useable component